 Honeybees can be observed working the flowers, but there does not appear to be any published information on its importance to bee forage or honey production.

 The wood has low natural resistance to decay and is not normally used in construction.
 The branchwood is valued for firewood and is reported to ignite quickly and burn efficiently with little smoke when thoroughly dry.

 The flexible bark has traditional use in Mexican woven craft, chiefly as a material for basketry.

-Grows and fruits naturally in sub-humid to moderately humid subtropical and tropical lowland to mid-elevation climates, generally in areas with annual lows of 13 to 25 °C, annual highs of 22 to 35 °C, annual rainfall of 800 to 2300 mm and a dry season of 7 months or less.
+Jamaica cherry grows and fruits naturally in sub-humid to moderately humid subtropical and tropical lowland to mid-elevation climates, generally areas with annual lows of 13 to 25°C, annual highs of 22 to 35°C, annual rainfall of 800 to 2300 mm and a dry season of 7 months or less.

 Established trees should be pruned each year to encourage flowering and prevent the fast-growing branches from breaking off.

 Birds and bats eat the fruit and disperse the seed outside of cultivation.
 Once established, it can re-seed naturally, forming dense thickets.
 A free suckering habit contributes to its unwanted spread or escape.
-It is assessed as a high weed risk species for Hawaii, by the Hawaii Pacific Weed Risk Assessment project (HPWRA).
+It is assessed as a high weed risk species for Hawaii, by the Hawaii Pacific Weed Risk Assessment (HPWRA) project.

 The ripe fruit fall from the tree and splatter on impact, creating a messy litter that stains surfaces.

 Adams, C. D. 1972, Flowering plants of Jamaica, University of the West Indies, Mona, Greater Kingston

 Barwick, M., et al. 2004, Tropical & subtropical trees : a worldwide encyclopaedic guide, Thames and Hudson, London